Are you traveling to Antwerp with kids and are looking for ideas for the best things to do in Antwerp with children? You came to the right place!

 Original wooden escalators take you more than 30m (100 ft) under the ground and under the river Scheldt.
 You can walk to the Left bank (Linkeroever) for some nice views over the old city center of Antwerp.

 The entrance to the tunnel is located in a square art-deco yellowish building just a few blocks South from the Grote Markt (see the exact location on the map).

 Hand of Antwerp

-Tip: If you are visiting Antwerp with a family, don’t miss the amazing variety of great theme parks in Belgium.
+TIP: If you are visiting Antwerp with a family in winter, don’t miss Antwerp Christmas Market.

 - Itinerary: Belgium Itinerary – See the Best Towns in 3-4 Days

 - Bucket-list: Visit WWI Battlefields and Ypres in Belgium